in the Palestinian Territories

 - All the things necessary for a bright future

-Please help us ensure a loving home for every Indian child.
-Sponsor a Palestinian child now.
+Please help us ensure a loving home for every child.
+Sponsor an SOS Village in Palestinian now.

 SOS Children's Villages in the Palestinian Territories